Embracing Hip Mobility- Ayurvedic Wisdom Meets Yoga Practice

 6. Gomukhasana (Cow Face Pose)

-Cow Face Pose is a multitasker: it stretches your hips, shoulders, and chest while releasing pent-up emotions.
+Cow Face Pose does a lot all at once: it stretches your hips, shoulders, and chest while releasing pent-up emotions.
 It’s one of my go-to’s for a deep but calming stretch.

 7. Ardha Matsyendrasana (Half Lord of the Fishes Pose)